-Man, this one is a lot worse.
+Man, this one’s a lot worse.
 It’s just a bad rendition of Johnny at a spooky graveyard, smiling like an idiot.
-Although the title art isn’t bad, I still prefer the one in the previous title.
+And although the title art isn’t bad, I still prefer the one in the previous cover.
 At least the mansion on the background does look somewhat eerie.

 But enough with the covers and let’s boot this zombie, shall we?

 The game starts with an intro of Johnny throwing a rock at a zombie using a slingshot and then said zombie head exploding in several blood splotches.
 It’s a short but nice intro to get your sweet blood pumping.
 And then we have the title screen with a nice rendition of the Monster Mash song (Monster Mash=Monster Bash, get it?!)

 The story starts during a stormy night when Johnny is wondering about his missing puppy, Tex.
 Then abruptly, Johnny receives a visit from the Monster Under the Bed who informs him that his puppy was actually stolen by Count Chuck, ruler of the Underworld, along with several other pets.
 Chuck wants to transform the pets into monsters and create an army to invade the Dayworld.
 The Monster then offers Johnny a slingshot and charms his pocket so that it’ll always be full of stones for the slingshot (the infinite ammo in-game) and directs Johnny to the Underworld to save Tex and the rest of the pets.

 And after choosing the difficulty level, the game properly starts with Johnny at a spooky graveyard where we must get all the pets out of the cages before finishing the level.
 We’re initially armed with the aforementioned slingshot with infinite stones to throw at the enemies (which includes zombies, skeletons, skulls and others) and to shoot the cages open to free the pets.